Sequential Specification Tests to Choose a Model: A Change-Point Approach: Two Data Examples

 Figure \ref{fig:example}B shows the natural logarithm of the United States total unemployment rate from 1890 to 2016.
 The data were combined from the ``Nelson \& Plosser extended data set'' provided in the \texttt{urca} library in \texttt{R} \citep{urca,Rcite}, which covers years 1890--1988, and a downloadable dataset from the United States Bureau of Labor Statistics, itself derived from the Current Population Survey, which covers years 1947--2015 \citep{cps}.
 The two datasets agree on the overlapping years.

 Assume that the time series follows an ``AR($d$)'' model; that is,

 where $\mu$ and $\{\phi_i\}_{i=1}^d$ are parameters to be estimated and $\epsilon_t$ is white noise.
 In this model, the unemployment in one year is a function of unemployment rates in the previous $d$ years, but conditionally independent of even earlier measurements.
-More generally, we may write (\ref{eq:arp}) as